FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/commitmentdiscounttype.md

   - Commitment Discount Plan Name
   - Decided to use "Type" to be consistent with "ResourceType"

-  Note: See Supporting Content for CommitmentDiscountCategory for further explanation.
+  Note: See [Supporting Content for CommitmentDiscountCategory](commitmentdiscountcategory.md) for further explanation